SkoolNotes/Taproot/2020BIO101/KBhBIO101ProteinSynthesis.md

 - The process of **Transcription** involves taking the DNA, separating it, and copying its corresponding pairs to RNA
 - The process of **Translation** involves taking the RNA and making proteins.

+- *Non-coding sequence*: metadata for DNA for the processors
+- *Coding sequence*: DNA content for amino-acid production

 Occasionally, the RNA is what we want to end up with, so then obviously we no longer need the process of Translation.

 ## Transcription => converting DNA to mRNA